dionysos-dev/Dionysos.jl/docs/src/manual/manual.md

 # Running an example
 In this section, we outline how to define and solve a control problem with Dionsysos.
-For an executable version of this example, see [`Example: Path planning problem`](https://dionysos-dev.github.io/Dionysos.jl/dev/generated/Path%20planning/#Example:-Path-planning-problem) in the documentation.
+For an executable version of this example, see [`Solvers: Path planning problem`](https://dionysos-dev.github.io/Dionysos.jl/dev/generated/Path%20planning/#Example:-Path-planning-problem) in the documentation.

-First you need to define a control problem, i.e., the system and the specification of the desired closed loop behaviour.
+Define a control problem, i.e., the system and the specification of the desired closed loop behaviour.
 To do this, you can define new ones yourself or directly load an existing benchmark, for example

 ```julia